 Historical information on Daniel Boone

 (Daniel is linked on the Eunice Reed Phelan side ...
-I am still trying to
+I am still trying to connect the dots)

 American Pioneer and Trailblazer

 1734 - 1820

 "I have never been lost, but I will admit

 to being confused for several weeks."

 Daniel Boone was born November 2, 1734 in a log cabin in Berks County, near present-day Reading, Pennsylvania.
 Boone is one of the most famous pioneers in United States history.
 He spent most of his life exploring and settling the American frontier.

 Boone had little formal education, but he did learn the skills of a woodsmen early in life.
 By age 12 his sharp hunter's eye and skill with a rifle helped keep his family well provided with wild game.
 In 1756 Boone married Rebecca Bryan, a pioneer woman with great courage and patience.
 He spent most of the next ten years hunting and farming to feed his family.
 In 1769 a trader and old friend, John Findley, visited Boone's cabin.
 Findley was looking for an overland route to Kentucky and needed a skilled woodsman to guide him.
 In 1769 Boone, Findley and five men traveled along wilderness trails and through the Cumberland gap in the Appalachian mountains into Kentucky.
 They found a "hunter's paradise" filled with buffalo, deer, wild turkey and meadows ideal for farming.
 Boone vowed to return with his family one day.

 In 1775 Boone and 30 other woodsmen were hired to improve the trails between the Carolinas and the west.
 The resulting route reached into the heart of Kentucky and became known as the "Wilderness Road."
 That same year Boone built a fort and village called Boonesborough in Kentucky, and moved his family over the Wilderness Trail to their new home.